Life Under Occupation: The Misery at the Heart of the Israel-Gaza Conflict

 For Majeda al-Rajaby the ache of occupation by no means goes away.
 It slices straight via her household.

-A twice-divorced instructor, Ms. al-Rajaby, 45, is split from her 5 youngsters by the other ways Israel treats Palestinians relying on the place they’re from.
+A twice-divorced instructor, Ms. al-Rajaby, 45, is split from her 5 youngsters by the alternative ways Israel treats Palestinians relying on the place they’re from.

-Each her husbands lived in Shuafat refugee camp, a lawless slum inside the Jerusalem metropolis limits however simply exterior Israel’s safety barrier.
-West Bankers will not be allowed to dwell there, however the rule shouldn’t be enforced.
+Each her husbands lived in Shuafat refugee camp, a lawless slum inside the Jerusalem metropolis limits however simply outdoors Israel’s safety barrier.
+West Bankers usually are not allowed to stay there, however the rule isn’t enforced.

 She had thought she was marrying up.
-As a substitute, she mentioned her husbands “at all times made me really feel inferior.”
+As a substitute, she mentioned her husbands “all the time made me really feel inferior.”

-After the second divorce, she was left on her personal, along with her inexperienced ID, to boost all 5 youngsters with their blue IDs.
+After the second divorce, she was left on her personal, together with her inexperienced ID, to boost all 5 youngsters with their blue IDs.
 The distinction might be life-threatening.

 When a daughter by chance inhaled housecleaning chemical compounds, Ms. al-Rajaby tried to race her to the closest hospital, in Jerusalem.
 Troopers refused to let her in.
 As a instructor in Shuafat, she had a allow to enter Jerusalem, however solely till 7 p.m.
 It was 8:00.

-Her youngsters are older now, however the distinction is simply as keenly felt: Ms. al-Rajaby permits herself to be excluded from joyful moments and rites of passage so her youngsters can get pleasure from benefits unavailable to her.
+Her youngsters are older now, however the distinction is simply as keenly felt: Ms. al-Rajaby permits herself to be excluded from joyful moments and rites of passage so her youngsters can take pleasure in benefits unavailable to her.

-One daughter is 21 now and engaged and goes on jaunts into Israel along with her fiancé’s mom.
-“I needs to be with them,” Ms. al-Rajaby mentioned.
+One daughter is 21 now and engaged and goes on jaunts into Israel together with her fiancé’s mom.
+“I ought to be with them,” Ms. al-Rajaby mentioned.

-Final summer time, Ms. al-Rajaby moved out of Shuafat to a safer neighborhood simply exterior the Jerusalem metropolis limits, in the West Financial institution.
-Which means her youngsters might lose their blue IDs if Israel decided that their main residence was along with her.
+Final summer season, Ms. al-Rajaby moved out of Shuafat to a safer neighborhood simply outdoors the Jerusalem metropolis limits, in the West Financial institution.
+Which means her youngsters might lose their blue IDs if Israel decided that their major residence was together with her.

-“I’m not allowed to dwell there,” she mentioned of Shuafat, “and my daughters will not be allowed to dwell right here.”
+“I’m not allowed to stay there,” she mentioned of Shuafat, “and my daughters usually are not allowed to stay right here.”

 Constrained as she is, Ms. al-Rajaby needs much more for her youngsters than freedom to maneuver about Israel.

 In 2006, her daughter Rana, then 7, was burned in a cooking accident.
-An Italian charity paid for therapy at a hospital in Padua.
-Mom and little one stayed for 3 months.
+An Italian charity paid for remedy at a hospital in Padua.
+Mom and youngster stayed for 3 months.

 The expertise opened Ms. al-Rajaby’s eyes.
 She noticed inexperienced parks, youngsters in good garments, girls driving automobiles.